mbegoc/flaskadmin_boilerplate/README.rst

 Flask Admin demo
 ================

-Flask setup with some extension to compare with  django capabilities.
+Flask setup with some extension to compare to django capabilities.

 Bugs to fix
 ===========